 These days it seems like every third person on Instagram is a coach of something.
 It can be incredibly difficult to discern which life coaches are high quality coaches and which ones are just trying to make a buck.
 On top of that, how do you know which coach is the right one for you?
 How do you know who you will work best with to help you reach your goals?

-1. Make sure a Life Coach is actually what You’re After
+1. Make sure a Life Coach is actually what you’re after

+Before you do anything, it’s important to make sure that a life coach is what you actually need.
 Coaching is often confused with other related disciplines like mentorship or therapy.
 However, it is actually quite different, and each of these has unique characteristics.
 This graphic pinpoints some of the key differences between life coaching, mentorship and therapy.

 Therapy has a past orientation, helping you understand why you are the way you are.
 Coaching is much more future-oriented.
 Your life coach won’t spend much time digging into your past experiences.
 There is still certainly a self-awareness component, helping you understand who you are and why, but all with the intention of using that self-awareness for the future.
 “Okay, I know these things about myself, how can I create strategies and habits to help me progress toward my goals given all I’ve learned?”